Data Storage Facilities

 • Files are not visible to any other research team members

 Ultimately, local storage is risky because data is not backed up anywhere and inefficient for several reasons.
-Nonetheless, it does have its use-cases though you always must be careful to prevent data loss and breaches in privacy.
+Nonetheless, it does have its use-cases though you always must be careful to prevent data loss and breaches in data security and privacy.

 High Performance Storage